-Vox Pops or Voice of the People interviews (Man on the Street Interviews in the US) are notoriously difficult for journalists and Market Research specialists alike.
-The most difficult thing is stopping people in the street and expecting them to have time to answer a few questions.
-How many times have you stopped for market research?
-Being on the side of the researcher, the tables have turned!
-I for one stop more now than ever before.
+‘Vox Pops’ or ‘Voice of the People’ interviews (Man on the Street Interviews in the U.S.) are notoriously difficult for journalists and market research specialists alike.
+The toughest element is stopping people on the street and hoping they have time to answer a few questions.
+How many times have you ever stopped on the street for someone doing market research?
+Having recorded my fair share of voxes I know what it is like to be in a market researchers shoes and the tables have turned!
+I for one now stop for market researchers more than ever before.

-If you are shooting video, there are a few no-go’s.
+If you are shooting video, there are a few ‘Don’t do’s’.
 Don’t shoot near heavy traffic, fountains, loud music or have flat brick backgrounds.
 These are on-streets videos and they need to look like the streets of your town or city.
 Having some iconic land marks for b-roll is useful for the edit as well.
-And change the background each time, you don’t want the same shot for every respondent.
+Plus make sure you change the background each time, you don’t want the same shot for every respondent.

 Good luck – and don’t forget – have fun out there, people do stop for big smiles!